Physical

 prepare therapy equipment.

-individuals with disabling conditions such as lower-back pain,
+accident victims and individuals with disabling conditions such as

-arthritis, heart disease, fractures, head injuries, and cerebral palsy.
+lower-back pain, arthritis, heart disease, fractures, head injuries, and

-direction and supervision of physical therapists, they provide part of a
+Under the direction and supervision of physical therapists, they provide

-patient's treatment.
-This might involve exercises, massages, electrical
+part of a patient's treatment.
+This might involve exercises, massages,

-The extent to which an assistant performs clerical tasks depends on
+therapist.
+The extent to which an assistant performs clerical tasks depends

 |